DafyYasenova/Handmade-Gifts/README.md

-# Handmade-Gifts
+## Handmade-Gifts
 Angular project

-Overview:
+## Overview:
+Handmade Gifts is an Angular app built for sharing handmade products.
+It was developed for handmade brands that want their products to reach more people.

-Installation and Getting Started
+## Installation and Getting Started
 To set up the project:

 Clone the repository: https://github.com/DafyYasenova/Handmade-Gifts.git

 Navigate to the project folder.

-Client side:
+# Client side:

 navigate to client folder: cd client ng serve

-Server side: use practice server SoftUni, having initialized ready posts.
+# Server side: use practice server SoftUni, having initialized ready posts.

 There are registered users with email and password: